$L^1$ Estimation: On the Optimality of Linear Estimators: The Problem Setup and Some Preliminary Observations

 we have

+The interchange between limiting operations can be made rigorous by using \eqref{eq:moment_bound2} to show a dominating measurable function.

-We will show that the function $f(a)$ is \emph{non-decreasing} for $a\ge1$ and \emph{non-increasing} for $a<0$.
+We will show that the function $f(a)$ is \emph{non-decreasing} for $a\ge1$ and \emph{non-increasing} for $a \leq 0$.
 Thus, we will reduce our search space to $a \in [0,1]$.
-To aid our proof, recall the FKG inequality (see for example \cite{kemperman1977fkg}): for two non-decreasing functions $f$ and $g$, we have that
+To aid our proof, recall the FKG inequality (see for example \cite{kemperman1977fkg}): for two independent random variables $U$ and $V$ and two coordinate-wise non-decreasing functions $f_1$ and $f_2$, we have that